How to Make Your Own Merch

 Hold contests to entice new listeners to follow your social media for the chance to win your merch.

-Or have them tag themselves with your merch for the chance to win more!
+Or have them tag themselves on social media platforms with your merch for the chance to win more!

-Offer timely discounts for special events, like holidays, guest appearances, or new releases.
+Offer timely sales for special events, like holidays, guest appearances, or new releases.

 After all this hard work, it's time to sit back and enjoy the pride you'll feel when you see your merch in the wild.